Words by Katie Puckett

 Shaktoolik is particularly hard to defend because there is no local source of rock, and materials and often labour need to be imported.
 In 2014, the community secured a grant from the Norton Sound Economic Development Corporation to build a mile-long berm along the shorefront in front of the town.
 This was prompted by a storm in late 2013 that was powerful enough to wash driftwood right up the beach and into the village.
 “That brought scare to the community,” recalls Katchatag.
 “There were literally logs behind people’s homes from the ocean.”
 The city hired a foreman, loader operator, two dump truck drivers and a labourer to shift the natural gravel of the spit into a simple berm to protect the community.
 It took almost two summers to complete, but only lasted until an even more extreme event in 2019.
 “We had an early fall storm at the beginning of August and it took a good portion of that berm,” she says.
 “There was water surrounding our community — riverside, oceanside, water everywhere.”

-Fortunately, in 2018 the community had hired Bristol Engineering to provide a soft erosion berm design, mimicking what they already installed, to support future funding requests and provide a greater level of protection.
-These plans were used after the 2019 event, to secure funds for an emergency repair from the Denali Commission, a federal agency that funds infrastructure in Alaska’s remote villages.
+Fortunately, in 2018 the community had hired Bristol Engineering to provide a soft erosion berm design, mimicking the previous installation, to support future funding requests and provide a greater level of protection.
+These plans were used after the 2019 event, to secure finance for an emergency repair from the Denali Commission, a federal agency that funds infrastructure in Alaska’s remote villages.
 Katchatag has since secured US$1m from the National Fish and Wildlife Foundation too.
 “With that, we purchased two dump trucks and a water truck, and the rest was used for wages, equipment rental and supplies and diesel, and we hope to expend the rest of that this season.”

 They also got a US$800,000 Indian Community Development Block Grant from the US Department of Housing and Urban Development (HUD), and a further US$450,000 from the HUD’s imminent threat fund.
 Katchatag says that the first will be used to increase protection for the most important shore-front infrastructure — the school, the tank farm, the clinic — and the second to extend the berm past Shaktoolik’s former site two miles south.
 “We still have to expend those funds and should be close to finishing this season also.”